 What’s my credit rating?

 Your credit rating is a generic score given to you that rates how risky you are to lend to.
-This will start at zero if you haven’t borrowed before.
+This will start at zero if you haven’t borrowed it before.
 As you start to make payments for smaller items like mobile phone bills and car insurance, your credit rating will begin to increase.

 Getting credit cards and smaller loans and paying them back effectively will also work to increase your rating, giving you access to more credit options and better rates.
 If you fail to make payments, this will reduce your credit rating and will have the inverse effect.